NazimCimen/NazimCimen/README.md

 Welcome! 🤗
 ============================

 Hello!
-I am a 4th-year computer engineering student at Inönü University.
-I develop applications using Flutter.
-You are welcome to explore the weather and pharmacy locator apps in my profile, and feel free to benefit from them.
-You can also contact me for your feedback.
-* 🔭 I am currently enhancing my skills in **Flutter**
+I graduated from the Computer Engineering Department at Inönü University and I develop applications using Flutter.
 * 🚀 I'm currently working on my own projects
 * 💬 Ask me about **Kotlin,Flutter**
 * ✉️  You can contact me at [cimennazim.27@gmail.com](mailto:cimennazim.27@gmail.com)